foxdonut/meiosis-examples/examples/tutorial/lessons/03-update-model-mithril.md

 ![The onclick Function](03-update-model-01.svg)

 > **Note:** you might wonder about rebuilding the whole view and re-rendering it when something changes.
-Generally speaking, producing a virtual-DOM view is not a performance concern.
+Generally speaking, producing a vnode is not a performance concern.
 Further, re-rendering the view is what virtual-DOM libraries are good at: figuring out what minimal changes are needed to make the real DOM reflect the view.

 ### Exercises